In light of recent reports on COVID-19’s effect on travel, we would like to update you on the current situation in Mexico.

 As is normal for Journey Mexico, we will continually monitor the situation within the country and inform you of any changes before or during your travels.

-There are 68,620 positive cases of the new coronavirus in Mexico currently.
+There are 5,779,028 confirmed cases of coronavirus in Mexico, whose 16,633 are currently estimated active cases.
 We will continue to carefully monitor the situation.
 Find a state-by-state breakdown here:

 |State||Number of positive cases|

 These figures are correct as of time of writing, according to information provided by the Mexican health secretary.